rishita2605/Search-Movie-Location/README.md

 3. Used react-autocomplete library for the autocomplete feature.
 4. To limit the search results of the location to San Franscisco used a bounding box in the map api with SF’s coordinates.
 5. Initially developed a UI using glassmorphism effect.
 However switched it later.
 It can be viewed on theme/glassmorphism branch.
 6. Along with all the locations where a movie was shot, displayed other information like actors, directors, production company etc. etc. which was available in the SF movies API.
-In the movie card, the “Want to Visit” button takes the user to the location of the movie (also zooms in - in case the map is not zoomed in)
+In the movie card, the “Want to Visit” button takes the user to the location of the movie (zooms in or out)
 7. Used micro-animations (transitions) for a better user experience.
 8. Created custom styles for the maps.
 9. Followed BEM naming convention for SCSS.